Stegouros: Size and distinguishing traits

 Stegouros is a very small ankylosaur.
-It was estimated at to be about 1.8-2 m long.
+It was estimated at to be about 1.8-2 m long and stood less than two feet tall.
 Only the tail was considered to be strictly distinctive.
 Unlike all other known Ankylosauria, the tail is short with no more than twenty-six caudal vertebrae, the last twelve of which are covered by seven pairs of large osteoderms, the last five of which again are fused together to form a flat connected structure.

 Stegouros differs from its close relative Antarctopelta in its smaller body size, relatively larger neural canal, longer dorsosacral vertebrae, higher and narrower vertebral bodies of the sacral vertebrae, absence of ossified tendons on the tail, teeth with six serrations on the anterior margin instead of seven or eight, and cingula, thickened tooth crown bases, without vertical grooves.
 Stegouros differs from Kunbarrasaurus by having a curved instead of straight ulna and radius and a process from the maxilla running towards the lacrimal bone that is narrower and sloping backwards.